Skip to Content

 Storage

-Store paprika in a cool, dry place inside an airtight container.
-Spices lose their freshness over time, so use paprika within six months for best results.
+Store paprika in a cool, dry place in an airtight container.
+Spices lose their freshness over time, so it’s best to use paprika within six months for best results.

 Frequently Asked Questions